Great Unity

+The Great Unity (大同 (dàtóng)) is a Chinese vision of the world explicitly based on the past period of "three dynasties" as understood by the Confucian tradition.
+In this ideal historical model, everyone and everything was at peace and this model must be restored.
+It is found in classical Chinese philosophy as a model based on the past but beginning with Kang Youwei (1858 – 1927) it was often combined with utopian ideas.

 History

 The notion of the "Great Unity" appeared in the "Lǐyùn" (禮運) chapter of the Book of Rites, one of the Confucian Chinese classics.
 According to it, the society in Great Unity was ruled by the public, where the people elected men of virtue and ability to administer, and valued trust and amity.
 People did not only love their own parents and children, but others as well.
 People also secured the living of the elderly until their ends, let the adults be of use to the society, and helped the young grow.
 Those who were widowed, orphaned, childless, handicapped and diseased were all taken care of.
 Men took their responsibilities and women had their homes.
 People disliked seeing resources being wasted but did not seek to possess them; they wanted to exert their strength but did not do it for their own benefit.
 Therefore, selfish thoughts were dismissed, people refrained from stealing and robbery, and the outer doors remained open.

 The concept was used by Kang Youwei in his visionary utopian treatise, The Book of Great Unity (大同書).

 The Great Unity is also often mentioned in the writings of Sun Yat-sen and is included in his lyrics of the National Anthem of the Republic of China, currently in official use in Taiwan.

 This ideology can be reflected in the following examples, each from a national anthem of the Republic of China: